False Bay: Bottom morphology

 Other shoal areas include the granite reefs at Roman Rock in Simon's Bay, hard sedimentary or metamorphic rock at York shoal and hard sandstone at East shoal, and several isolated granite outcrops which are too deep to be navigational hazards in the western part of the bay.
-The palaeo-drainage of the bay is split between the western side of the bay and the eastern side by the more durable contact zone between the Peninsula granite and the Tygerberg sediments, with deep valleys cut into the bedrock during the glacial maximum, leaving the bay on opposite sides of Rocky Bank, which have since been filled with sediments.
-The drainage of the west side passed to the west of Seal Island, Whittle Rock and Rocky bank.
-The east side was drained by a valley between Seal Island and East Shoal, and another valley to the east of Steenbras Ridge, which joined east of Rocky bank.
+The palaeo-drainage of the bay is split between the western side of the bay and the eastern side by the relatively durable contact zone between the Peninsula granite and the Tygerberg sediments, with deep valleys cut into the bedrock during the glacial maximum, which have since been filled with sediments.
+The drainage of the west side passed to the west of Seal Island, Whittle Rock and Rocky Bank.
+The east side was drained by a valley between Seal Island and East Shoal, and another valley to the east of Steenbras Ridge, which joined east of Rocky bank and exit the bay between Rocky bank and Hangklip Ridge.